 Daily interest rate = APR ÷ Number of days in the year

 Daily interest rate = 19.99% ÷ 365 = 0.0548%

-Next, we’ll have to multiply the average daily rate by the amount of days in the billing period to find the periodic interest rate.
+Next, we’ll have to multiply the average daily rate (calculated above) by the number of days in the statement period (almost always 30 days) to find the periodic interest rate.

 Periodic interest rate = Daily interest rate × Number of days in a billing period

 Periodic interest rate = 0.0548% × 30 = 1.643%